Is your local watercourse, pond or beach at risk of pollution from surface water sewers?

 Or are you concerned about water pollution from road or storm drains affecting your local river or pond?

-Our drain markers are an excellent way of educating the public about the dangers of allowing polluting substances to enter surface water drains and will help protect sensitive habitats and species.
+Our drain markers are an excellent way of educating the public about the dangers of allowing pollution to enter surface water drains and will help protect sensitive habitats and species.

 Storm drain marking is a great way to educate the public about drainage systems and will help prevent pollution of rivers, ponds, lakes, estuaries and beaches.